-In complaint procedures, the NBS adopts decisions whereby it orders elimination of irregularities and/or imposes fines on banks or other financial service providers found not to have complied with certain provisions of the law governing the protection of financial service consumers.
+In complaint procedures, the NBS helps consumers enforce their rights and interests.
+It adopts decisions whereby it orders elimination of irregularities and/or imposes fines on banks or other financial service providers found not to have complied with certain provisions of the law governing the protection of financial service consumers.

 Before adopting a decision, the NBS prepares findings about established irregularities based on which banks or other financial service providers most often promptly eliminate the irregularities during the complaint procedure itself.
 Also, if minor irregularities are established during the complaint procedure, the NBS issues a notification to the service provider ordering them to eliminate those irregularities.

-Furthermore, on-site and off-site bank supervision aimed at consumer protection provides for prompt elimination of established systemic irregularities by banks, frequently leading to specific material benefits for a significant number of consumers and long-term improvement of their position.
-While complaint procedures establish/eliminate irregularities for individual consumers, supervision procedures have a much greater impact since they require that irregularities be eliminated in respect of all consumers to which they refer.
+Furthermore, on-site and off-site bank supervision aimed at consumer protection provides for prompt elimination of established systemic irregularities by banks, frequently leading to material benefits for a significant number of consumers and long-term improvement of their position.
+While complaint procedures establish/eliminate irregularities for individual consumers, supervision procedures have a much greater impact since they require that irregularities be eliminated in respect of all consumers affected.